 Our goal is to reach every young person who is referred to us. to this end, we work tirelessly to find the creative spark which will ignite their interest in learning and empower them to realise their full potential.

 Each student is considered on an individual basis, and a tailor-made programme of education is designed to meet his or her specific needs.
-This may take the form of one-to-one tuition, group tuition, or a combination of both.
+This may take the form of one-to-one education, group education, or a combination of both.
 The company’s objective has always been ‘to advance education, through creative means,’ and although the word ‘theatre’ no longer appears in the company name, creativity remains intrinsic to the work we undertake with all our students.
 Since the company’s incorporation, we have supported thousands of young people, both inside and outside the school setting, to re-engage with education and to learn creatively and achieve academically.
 In addition to the operation of our Independent School, the company continues to tour plays and delivers creative projects to other schools throughout London and the surrounding areas.